Vashistht/anlp-project/error_log.md

       File "/home/ec2-user/anaconda3/envs/prune_llm/lib/python3.11/site-packages/accelerate/utils/modeling.py", line 348, in set_module_tensor_to_device
         raise ValueError(
     ValueError: Trying to set a tensor of shape torch.Size([256, 2048]) in "weight" (which has shape torch.Size([2048, 2048])), this look incorrect.
-    '''
+    ```

 ## Running with phi 1.5

-    '''
+    ```
     You are using a model of type phi to instantiate a model of type llama.
-This is not supported for all configurations of models and can yield errors.'''
+This is not supported for all configurations of models and can yield errors.```

 ## Sheared LLama